 During a prior year, the Foundation received certain refundable advances to be used for Emergency Preparedness and Response which includes severe and/or infrequent national level emergencies.
 Recognition as revenue was contingent upon the Foundation using these funds for their intended purpose, with any amounts not used to be returned to the donor.
-During the year ended June 30, 2018, the donor authorized the Foundation to use, and the Foundation used, \$1,889,000 of this funding as a part of the Foundation's response to the effects of devastating hurricanes in Puerto Rico, leaving \$1,585,976 remaining as of June 30, 2018.
-No further funds were spent during the year ended June 30, 2019, with the donor specifying that unspent funds can continue to be held by the Foundation for a future emergency response.
+As of June 30, 2019, \$1,585,976 of this funding was remaining to be spent in future years.
+During the year ended June 30, 2020, the donor authorized the Foundation to use, and the Foundation used, all of the remaining funding as a part of the Foundation's response to the COVID-19 pandemic and to the effects of devastating hurricanes in the Bahamas.